danielmaskellAPHA/dnA_nexflow/README.md

 - Final map with stats
 - Final consensus

 Poor/non-Influenza reads will halt when attempting to construct a hypothetical reference.
+This will not interrupt the pipeline.
+It is recommended to execute the pipeline with '-with-report' for easy identification of failed samples.

 Nextflow produces a "work" directory as it runs.
 This pipeline is written to remove sizeable mapping files from this directory as soon as they are obsolete.
 This means runs cannot be resumed.